-The hard drive compartment has a cover that is secured by the hard drive cover screw.
+The hard drive tray is secured by two screws.
 When the cover is removed, the Notebook's PC hard disk drive can be seen.
 This design allows easy hard disk drive swapping or upgrading.
+Hard disk installation/upgrades must be done by an authorized retailer or else warranty will be void.